Rsync

 rsync (remote sync) is a utility for transferring and synchronizing files between a computer and a storage drive and across networked computers by comparing the modification times and sizes of files.
-It is commonly found on Unix-like operating systems and is under the GPL-3.0-or-later license.

-rsync is written in C as a single-threaded application.
 The rsync algorithm is a type of delta encoding, and is used for minimizing network usage.
-Zstandard, LZ4, or Zlib may be used for additional data compression, and SSH or stunnel can be used for security.
+Zlib, Zstd, and LZ4 may be used for additional data compression.

-rsync is typically used for synchronizing files and directories between two different systems.
-For example, if the command rsync local-file user@remote-host:remote-file is run, rsync will use SSH to connect as user to remote-host.
-Once connected, it will invoke the remote host's rsync and then the two programs will determine what parts of the local file need to be transferred so that the remote file matches the local one.
 One application of rsync is the synchronization of software repositories on mirror sites used by package management systems.

-rsync can also operate in a daemon mode (rsyncd), serving and receiving files in the native rsync protocol (using the rsync:// syntax).

 History

 Andrew Tridgell and Paul Mackerras wrote the original rsync, which was first announced on 19 June 1996.
 It is similar in function and invocation to rdist (rdist -c), created by Ralph Campbell in 1983 and released as part of 4.3BSD.
 Tridgell discusses the design, implementation, and performance of rsync in chapters 3 through 5 of his 1999 Ph.D. thesis.
-As of 2023, it is maintained by Wayne Davison.

-Because of its flexibility, speed, and scriptability, rsync has become a standard Linux utility, included in all popular Linux distributions.
+Wayne Davison became the primary maintainer in 2002.
+In April 2024, Davison announced that Andrew Tridgell, known online as "tridge", had returned to active development and maintenance of rsync after Davison requested assistance due to limited available time.
+Since then, rsync has been maintained under the RsyncProject organization, with Tridgell serving as the project's maintainer.

 It has been ported to Windows (via Cygwin, Grsync, or SFU), FreeBSD, NetBSD, OpenBSD, and macOS.

-Use

-Similar to cp, rcp and scp, rsync requires the specification of a source and a destination, of which at least one must be local.